Kenneth-Macharia/Learning/Go/notes.md

 - Set up your workspace folder:

-    1. Create a project folder with an _src_, _bin_ and _pkg_ folder to hold external the source code, compiled binaries and dependancy _(to be included in project binaries but not needing re-compling)_.
+    1. Create a project folder with an _src_, _bin_ and _pkg_ folder to hold source code, compiled binaries and dependancy _(to be included in project binaries but not needing re-compling)_.
     2. Add the workspace folder above to GOPATH and its bin folder to PATH as well.